input-output-hk/acp/proposals/acp-001/README.md

 This includes developers, managers, and project managers.
 A proposal cannot move into the accepted state by any other means.

-This means each reviewer has the power to veto any decision, please use that power responsibly.
+This means each reviewer has the power to veto any decision - please use that power responsibly.
 Practice empathy, see and understand the issue the proposer is trying to address, and move towards a shared understanding.
 Explain your reasoning clearly, use logic, avoid emotional arguments, and make every effort to understand and sufficiently answer questions asked of you.
 Do not use unqualified assertions designed to shut down discussion ("X is better!").